RsyncProject/rsync/rsync.1.md

 >     rsync -aiR x/y/file.txt host:/tmp/

-The following command does not need an include of the "x" directory because it is not a part of the transfer (note the traililng slash).
+The following command does not need an include of the "x" directory because it is not a part of the transfer (note the trailing slash).
 Running this command would copy just "`/tmp/x/file.txt`" because the "y" and "z" dirs get excluded:

 >     rsync -ai -f'+ file.txt' -f'- *' x/ host:/tmp/x/